 What you need to know when your air travel is disrupted

-If your travel agent is registered in Ontario, Quebec or British Columbia contact the following provincial authorities for advice on claims for reimbursement:
+- If your travel agent is registered in Ontario, Quebec or British Columbia, you may be eligible for a refund from the provincial government authorities responsible for travel: